COVESA/ifex/docs/static-general-description.md

   is an edge trigger.

 * **Deployment files**
-  Adds deployment-specific data to a VSC file.
+  Adds deployment-specific data to a IFEX file.

 ## Features that are not included, or under discussion: